StoneShark/CSPSolver/README.md

 - MinDomain - choose the variable with the smallest remaining domain next.
 - MaxDegree - choose the variable that is used in the most constraints next.
 - DegreeDomain - select the variable with the smallest domain from those with the largest degree (most constraints).
 Sort order is maximum degree then minimum domain.
 This is the default var_chooser.
-- DomainDegree - select the variable with the largest domain from those with the smalled domain.
+- DomainDegree - select the variable with the largest domain from those with the smaller domain.
 Sort order is minimum domain then maximum degree.
 - MaxAssignedNeighs - choose the variable listed in constraints along with other variables (neighbors) that have the most assigned values.

-Using the exerimenter with "--var_chooser all" will show a nominal comparison of the time required to with each chooser on the same problem.
+Using the experimenter with "--var_chooser all" will show a nominal comparison of the time required to with each chooser on the same problem.

 ## Compatibility ##
 CSP Solver requires only standard python 3.12 or later.

-A makefile provides some developement scripts.
+A makefile provides some development scripts.
 A couple optional targets in the makefile use grep.
 Pytest is the test environment with support from coverage, pytest-cov and pytest-mock.